Ultimate magazine theme for WordPress.

 Results from microsimulation modeling

 At Pew’s request, the Social Security Administration (SSA) used its microsimulation model to explore how many retirees in Pennsylvania and throughout the country could use their auto-IRA accounts to delay claiming Social Security by one or more years.
-This may interest you : Here’s why emergency savings funds never go out of style.10 The following assumptions were built into the microsimulation:
+Read also : Which investing platform is best for you?.10 The following assumptions were built into the microsimulation:

 • Eligible workers contributed starting in 2019.